sophiebatten123/GinAmore/README.md

 ### Shopping Bag

+Once items have been added to a customers shopping bag they can be seen as shown below.
+It provides customers with a summary of their order information including the total price, delivery cost, name, quantity and price.

 ![Shopping Bag](static/images/bag.PNG)

 ### Checkout

+A simplistic checkout form is given for users to complete.
+If they have already checked out before their and checked that their details should be saved this will be automatically filled in next time.
+Before confirming and purchasing the items users must confirm they are over the age of 18 using an activate/deactivate button.

 ![Checkout](static/images/checkout.PNG)

 ### Checkout Success

+Upon successful checkout, customers are shown confirmation of their order on screen containing a breakdown of their information.
+This will also be sent via email, providing further confirmation and security to the customer.

 ![Checkout Success](static/images/order_confirmed.PNG)

 ### Previous Orders

+Logged in users can see their previous orders within their account section in the navigation bar.
+They are also able to expand and view each order using the link provided.

 ![Previous Orders](static/images/previous_orders.PNG)

 ***
 ## Wishlist
 ***

+Gin products can be added to a customers wishlist via the product detail pages.
+The wishlist page allows users to save their favourites for their next visit and purchase them at a later date.
+They are also given the option to remove the products if they change their mind.

 ![Wishlist](static/images/wishlist.PNG)